Table of Contents

 What is the Symbol of Australian Dollar and Chinese Yuan?

 The symbol for Australian Dollar is '$', and for Chinese Yuans, it is '¥'.
-These symbols are used to denote in everyday currency analysis.
+These symbols are used to represent these currencies in financial transactions and international markets.

 How many Chinese Yuan in 10 Australian Dollar?